-Do you want to be a Precinct Committeeman for Republicans of the Red Rocks?
+Do you want to be a Precinct Committeeman?
 We are always looking for new leaders and active members.
 We can assist you through the process.
-Please email Area 3 GOP Captain Ann Kelley at email@example.com to find out about openings in your area and who to contact in your precinct.
+Please email Ann Kelley at firstname.lastname@example.org to find out about openings in your area and who to contact in your precinct.
 Read on to learn what being a Precinct Committeeman means.

 “The office of precinct committeeman (“PC”) has been has been called “the most powerful office in the world” because the PC is the closest structured political officeholder to the registered voter.
 A registered voter has no vote in internal Party policy; a precinct committeeman does.
 A PC elects district, county and state party officers, delegates to the Presidential convention and RNC members.
 PCs sent to the Pres.
 Convention vote on what policies the party platform will be advocated in the next two years.
 Through a monthly meeting, PCs interact with their elected Party officials to influence legislation.”